caporaso-lab/developing-with-qiime2/_sources/back-matter/glossary.md

 Framework
   The engine of orchestration that enables QIIME 2 to function together as a cohesive unit.

+Galaxy
+  [Galaxy](https://usegalaxy.org) is a browser-based graphical interface used to access bioinformatics (and other data science tools) without having to write command line or other code.
+QIIME 2 provides a Galaxy interface to support access to plugins through a web browser.

 Identifier
   A unique value that denotes an individual sample or feature.